 Loch Ness is famous across the world and there is no shortage of visitors making their way to its banks every year.
-With beautiful scenery and the chance to spot the legendary monster which lurks within the water, it’s no wonder it’s one of Scotland’s most popular holiday destinations.
+With beautiful scenery and the chance to spot the legendary monster which lurks within the water.
+It’s no wonder this is one of Scotland’s most popular holiday destinations.
 But there is more to the famous loch than just a mystery monster and scenery.
 Below are some of our favourite facts about Loch Ness.

 You can buy a bottle of Loch Ness water

 Earlier this year local business trio set up Loch Ness Water, a company which bottles up Loch Ness Water as a souvenir gift.
 Whilst the selling point of the water is that it’s from the home of Nessie, the water in Loch Ness is worth a mention itself.
 The loch is known for not freezing during the cold Scottish winter.
 Which is due to the depth of the water.
 When the very top of the loch reaches freezing point, the water sinks and is replaced by the warmer water below.
 It’s also very dark and very hard to see when submerged.
 Due to the peat filtering in from the surrounding environment.

 In fact, according to the Scottish Register of Tartans, it has two.
 The original Loch Ness tartan is a brown and red design spotted in an Inverness shop in 1983.
 Whilst a newer ‘fashion tartan’ with a blue design and red accents is exclusively licensed by Harris Tweed in the Isle of Skye.

 You can catch a sighting of the Loch Ness Monster on Google Maps